ayushwankhede1902/eToll-System/README.md

 # eToll-System

 ## Problem statement:
-Design and implement an Arduino based Toll tax collection utilizing RFID technology for payment and Infrared Sensor for vehicle detection.
+Design and implement an Arduino based Toll tax collection system utilizing RFID technology for payment and Infrared Sensor for vehicle detection.

 ## Components used: